Thailand for Visitors

 Koh Chang

-There's talk of turning this, the second largest island in Thailand, into another Phuket.
+There was once talk of turning this, the second largest island in Thailand, into another Phuket.
+It isn't that bad yet.
+In fact it is rather nice.